PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_stokes_ht_p2_p1_reddy.md

     return vmesh, pmesh
 end

 function assembleK(Uxh, Uyh, Ph, tndof, mu)
 ```

-Here we demonstrate that the coefficient matrix which is expected to have
+Here we demonstrate that the coefficient matrix, which is expected to have
 the structure
 ```math
 K = \left[